Owner - Chief Producer/Engineer/Mixer

 It takes a great producer, engineer and mixer to capture the sound of an artist in the studio.
 But it takes a musician to go the extra mile and capture the artist’s spirit too.
 With Chris Badami, founder and owner of Portrait Recording Studios, you get that rare combination of attributes – plus one world-class drummer to boot.

-Through his work at Portrait, nestled in a small-town environment just a 25-minute drive outside of New York City, Badami has earned this reputation through sessions with the likes of Madonna, The Early November, Jennifer Rostock, Janina Gavankar, The Starting Line, The Dillinger Escape Plan, Mike Patton, Leanne Weiss, Wakey!
+Through his work at Portrait, nestled in a small-town environment just a 25-minute drive outside of New York City, Badami has earned this reputation through sessions with the likes of Madonna, The Early November, Adam Melchor, Jennifer Rostock, Janina Gavankar, The Starting Line, The Dillinger Escape Plan, Mike Patton, Leanne Weiss, Wakey!
 Wakey!, Trophy Scars, Lenny White (Miles Davis, Stanley Clark, Chick Corea), Mary Wilson (The Supremes) and other bands whose credibility rises from the union of great performance and great sound.

 Whether cutting pop or indie punk, electro rock or country, Badami makes it his method to find the heart of the music and bring it to life.
 His interactions with clients during pre-production, his willingness to create rhythm and keyboard tracks where needed, and his knack for putting the best gear into the most amenable ambience at Portrait, are all about focusing on that mission.

 Considering his own history as a musician, technician, and teacher, his history in helping clients achieve their goals is as impressive as you’d expect it to be.